opt-out-tools/opt-out/README.md

 The two important files are **model.py** and **deploy.py**

-- model.py builds the model and saves it to a .h5 file (optional - you have to go into the file and set `save_model = True` in the train function)
+- model.py builds the model and saves it to a .h5 file

 - deploy.py predicts the sentiment of a sentence when the /predict API is hit.
 It runs a flask server and loads a model from saved_model_data/models folder.

 If you just want to **play with the model**, open a terminal and run the command:
 `python model.py build --path_to_data path/to/dataset --text_column_name eg. content --label_column_name eg. label`
+*This will build the model only.*
+Predict can be used by running a command like: `python model.py predict --path_to_model path/to/model --path_to_data path/to/dataset --text_column_name eg. content`
-*This will build the model only.
-Predict, plot and evaluate are still under construction*
+*Plot and evaluate are still under construction*

 Or **deploy the project locally**:
 1. Check that you are loading in the model you wish within the deploy.py file.